core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Discussed server-side mitigations against unicast requests protected in group mode.

 * Removed hypothetical discussions on alternative protocol designs.

+* Discussion on Denial of Service moved to security considerations.

 * Expanded considerations on leakage of Diffie-Hellman shared secret.